cbitter78/golang_cheat_sheet/README.md

 When you have a complex json object that has a struct in a struct. brake them out and include one in the other.
 This will allow more flexibility.
 Here is an [example](https://play.golang.org/p/hdwgvKpeQw) on how you can do that.
 I took the raw JSON and fed it through [json-to-go](https://mholt.github.io/json-to-go/) then broke the structs out and even added a method to the top struct.

+### Flow Control

+#### for

+Its simple.
+Its a basic for with range.
+Read [Control structures - Go for loop, break, continue, range](http://golangtutorials.blogspot.com/2011/06/control-structures-go-for-loop-break.html)

 ### Time